 Thermoset materials are commonly used for electrical insulation, or for components used in extreme environments.
 Thermoset plastics withstand high temperatures without losing their shape or structural integrity.
 A chemical reaction takes place during the manufacturing process, creating the permanently-hard nature of the material.
 Thermoset plastics are generally stronger than thermoplastic materials.

 Parts made via thermoset manufacturing can be fabricated to very tight tolerances.
-Thermoset parts also resist corrosion and mechanical creep.
+Thermoset parts resist mechanical creep and corrosion.

 In some cases, thermosetting polymers can be a lower-cost option to metal for precision parts.